 Image 1: PCB Design & Manufacturing

 Each circuit board contains layers, and the number of layers you will select depends on your desired application.
-The general rule is that the PCB gets more complicated, the more layers you pick.
-That is why it may take a bit more time to construct boards with more layers, although reputable companies will still manufacture them quickly.
+The general rule is that the PCB gets more complicated the more layers you pick.
+That is why it may take more time to construct boards with more layers, although reputable companies will still manufacture them quickly.

 Here are some common choices that people go with when assembling their PCB: